|

 Ginnie Mae

-The Government National Mortgage Association (GNMA), a quasi-government
+The Government National Mortgage Association (GNMA), a government-owned organization set up to facilitate mortgage lending by buying mortgage

 loans from banks and other mortgage originators.